Balance against each thought its exact opposite.

 This card in the old pack was called Justice.
 This word has none but a purely human and therefore relative sense; so it is not to be considered as one of the facts of Nature.
 Nature is not just, according to any theological or ethical idea; but Nature is exact.

 This card represents the sign of Libra, ruled by Venus; in it Saturn is exalted.
-The equilibrium of all things is hereby symbolized.
+The equilibrium of all things is hereby symbolised.
 It is the final adjustment in the formula of Tetragrammaton, when the daughter, redeemed by her marriage with the Son, is thereby set up on the throne of the mother; thus, finally, she “awakens the Eld of the All-Father.”

 In the greatest symbolism of all, however, the symbolism beyond all planetary and Zodiacal considerations, this card is the feminine complement of the Fool, for the letters Aleph Lamed constitute the secret key of the Book of the Law, and this is the basis of a complete qabalistic system of greater depth and sublimity than any other.
 The details of this system have not yet been revealed.
 It has been thought right, nevertheless, to hint at its existence by equating the designs of these two cards.
 Not only therefore, because Libra is a sign of Venus, but because she is the partner of the Fool, is the Goddess represented as dancing, with the suggestion of Harlequin.

 The figure is that of a young and slender woman poised exactly upon toetip.
 She is crowned with the ostrich plumes of Maat, the Egyptian goddess of Justice, and on her forehead is the Uraeus serpent, Lord of Life and Death.
 She is masked, and her expression shows her secret intimate satisfaction in her domination of every element of dis-equilibrium in the Universe.
-This condition is symbolized by the Magic Sword which she holds in both hands, and the balances or spheres in which she weighs the Universe, Alpha the First balanced exactly against Omega the Last.
+This condition is symbolised by the Magic Sword which she holds in both hands, and the balances or spheres in which she weighs the Universe, Alpha the First balanced exactly against Omega the Last.
 These are the Judex and Testes of Final Judgment; the Testes, in particular, are symbolic of the secret course of judgment whereby all current experience is absorbed, transmuted, and ultimately passed on, by virtue of the operation of the Sword, to further manifestation.
 This all takes place within the diamond formed by the figure which is the concealed Vesica Piscis through which this sublimated and adjusted experience passes to its next manifestation.

 She poises herself before a throne composed of spheres and pyramids (four in number, signifying Law and Limitation) which themselves maintain the same equity that she herself manifests, though on a completely impersonal plane, in the framework within which all operations take place.
 Outside this again, at the corner of the card, are indicated balanced spheres of light and darkness, and constantly equilibrated rays from these spheres form a curtain, the interplay of all those forces which she sums up and adjudicates.